microsoft/Windows-driver-samples/general/tracing/evntdrv/README.md

     `wevtutil im evntdrv.xml`

     Installing the manifest creates registry keys that enable tools to find the resource and message files that contain event provider information.
-For further details about the WevtUtil.exe tool, see the MSDN Library.
+For further details, see [wevtutil](https://docs.microsoft.com/windows-server/administration/windows-commands/wevtutil).

     > [!NOTE]
     > Using a Visual Studio Command windows sets up the environment variables you need to run the tracing tools for this sample.